 A touchscreen plays a crucial role in today’s advanced technological gadgets.
-PDAs, laptops, smartphones, etc. are equipped with a touchscreen that allows the user to control their functionality.
-Current indium-tin-oxide (ITO) touchscreens are brittle, thicker and consume more power.
-Hence, there is a need and demand for a display that is ultra-thin, more energy-efficient and flexible.
+PDAs, laptops, smartphones, etc., are equipped with a touchscreen that allows users to control their functionality.
+Unfortunately, current indium-tin-oxide (ITO) touchscreens are brittle, thicker, and consume more power.
+Hence, there is a need and demand for a display that is ultra-thin, more energy-efficient, and flexible.